-- ▶ Stop the vehicle as soon as possible, paying attention to road and traffic conditions.
+- Stop the vehicle as soon as possible, paying attention to road and traffic conditions.

 - ▶ Do not drive on.

 - ► Consult a qualified specialist workshop.

-Display messages Possible causes/consequences and ▶ Solutions ESP Visit workshop ESP® has been deactivated due to a malfunction.
+Display messages Possible causes/consequences and ▶ Solutions ESP ESP® has been deactivated due to a malfunction.
 As a result, cruise control has also been deactivated.
-Engine power output may be reduced.
-ESP Unavailable ESP® has been deactivated due to undervoltage.
+Visit workshop Engine power output may be reduced. ↑ WARNING If ESP® is not operational, ESP® will not stabilize the vehicle.
+There is an increased risk of skidding and accidents. ▶ Drive on with care. ▶ Visit a qualified specialist workshop immediately.
+ESP ESP® has been deactivated due to undervoltage.
 As a result, cruise control has also been deactivated.
-The battery may not be being charged.
-WARNING If ESP® is not operational, ESP® will not stabilize the vehicle.
-There is an increased risk of skidding and accidents.
-Drive on with care.
-Consult a qualified specialized workshop as soon as possible.
-Parking brake Release brake Additionally, a warning tone sounds.
-You are driving with the parking brake applied. ▶ Release the parking brake (▷ page 128).
-Seatbelt sys.
-Visit workshop The belt system has malfunctioned.
-Restraint system Visit workshop The restraint system is faulty. ⚠ WARNING If the restraint system is malfunctioning, individual systems could be triggered inadvertently or might not be triggered at all in the event of an accident.
+Unavailable The battery may not be being charged. ↑ WARNING If ESP® is not operational, ESP® will not stabilize the vehicle.
+There is an increased risk of skidding and accidents. ▶ Drive on with care. ▶ Consult a qualified specialized workshop as soon as possible.
+Additionally, a warning tone sounds.
+(P) PARK You are driving with the parking brake applied.
+Parking brake ▶ Release the parking brake (▷ page 130).
+Release brake The belt system has malfunctioned. ↑ WARNING Seatbelt sys.
+Visit workshop In the event of an accident or a rapid deceleration, the seat belts either cannot protect you as intended.
+There is a risk of injury. ▶ Consult a qualified specialized workshop as soon as possible.
+The restraint system is faulty. ↑ WARNING Restraint system Visit workshop If the restraint system is malfunctioning, individual systems could be triggered inadvertently or might not be triggered at all in the event of an accident.
 There is an increased risk of injury and accidents. ▶ Drive on with care. ▶ Visit a qualified specialist workshop immediately.